c-tek/vyos/README.md

 - **Port already in use:** If you see an error about port 8800 being in use, set a different port with `export VYOS_API_PORT=8080` before starting the API.
 - **Database locked:** Ensure no other process is using `vyos.db` or switch to a production database.
 - **401 Unauthorized:** Make sure you are sending the correct `X-API-Key` header.

+## Discoverability
+- Example `install.sh` script and `vyos-api.service` systemd unit are provided in the repo for automated setup.
+- See `install.sh` in the repo root and `docs/vyos-api.service` for details.